Iquaridys/Snurf-Corp/README.md

 Hello my name syauqi,
-I'm mak some tools for me and you.
+I'm make some tools for me and you.
 My skills are broad: from ux to design, front end to back end development.
 I enjoy each aspect, and love make web & extension apps from start to finish, for you all.